Most people don’t know, but what you eat can play a huge role in your mood, your happiness, and how you feel.

 Dopamine is a neurotransmitter in your brain and its associated with the “pleasure system”.
 The higher your dopamine levels and the better your dopamine receptor sensitivity is, the happier you are… You’re more driven and excited about life.
 You feel more enjoyment in daily activities.

 Unfortunately as you age, dopamine levels decrease, as does your “sensitivity” to it.
-This can lead to memory loss, depression, dementia and Parkinson’s Disease
+This can lead to memory loss and mood changes.

 One thing you want to do to increase dopamine, is eat foods high in the amino acid – L-Tyrosine, which is needed to produce dopamine.
 Foods highest in L-Tyrosine are: